emiljohansson/phplibrary/README.md

-#Engine
+#PHP Framework

-{engine_name} is a library that can be used for advanced and simple web applications.
+{engine_name} is a framework that can be used for advanced and simple web applications.
 It makes it easy to quickly create a new web page and collecting data from the database.

 It is not necessary to use a database, the Engine can still create html documents.